 5. Depending on the size of your jar, drop in approximately 30-50 drops of Cinnamon Essential Oil and stir, and then stir in 3-4 drops of your liquid dye.
 I was nervous using the red, as I didn’t want it to turn out pink nor RED.
 So I think it was around 4 drops that I ended up using.
 I also used the handle of a wooden spoon to stir everything.

-6. Once your candle wax has filled the Mason Jar or other glass container, you can use a pencil to center it while the wax hardens.
+6. Once your candle wax has filled the Mason Jar or another glass container, you can use a pencil to center it while the wax hardens.

 7. I would let it harden overnight before using it, at least a good 12 hours.